What are Customer Service Skills?

 Include customer service skills in the Previous Work Experience Section.

-Although there are many customer care service skills to list on a resume, you should aim at all sections of the resume where the hiring manager could be interested.
+Although there are many customer care service skills to list on a resume, you should aim at all sections of the Resume where the hiring manager could be interested.
 As you list your experience, show how you used your customer service skills to solve challenges as part of your assigned duties.

-Most of the job skills for customer service are definable, measurable and teachable.
-In fact there are many books and online courses on the subject that can help boost your confidence and your skills.
+Most of the job skills for customer service are definable, measurable, and teachable.
+In fact, there are many books and online courses on the subject that can help boost your confidence and your skills.

-By BG Greene
+By Bryan Greene